Difference Between Corporate Communication and Public Relations

-In competitive market conditions, it should be important to make the plan of every step to be taken correctly and carefully.
+In competitive market conditions, it should be important to make a plan for every step to be taken correctly and carefully.
 Public relations activities and campaigns, with a correct and attentive management approach, also give the desired results and implement a ready-made plan for any situation, being aware of the risks.

 What does corporate communication mean?

 Institution; to use the communication network for its goals and objectives and to carry out various communication studies.
-In corporate communication, there is an internal and external target group and appropriate communication studies are applied.
-It is within the scope of corporate communication strategies to show the organization’s own presence and reach the target audiences by using communication effectively.
+In Corporate Communication, there is an internal and external target group and appropriate communication studies are applied.
+It is within the scope of corporate communication strategies to show the organization’s presence and reach the target audiences by using communication effectively.

 What is the main difference between corporate communication and public relations?